History of Charnock Richard services

-In 1975, the BBC planned a documentary about Charnock Richard services, but it was cancelled.
+In 1975, the BBC planned a documentary about Charnock Richard services, but it didn't go ahead.

-In 1976, it was the most complained about service station, mainly because of its high food prices.
+It was the most complained about service station in 1976, mainly because of its high food prices.

 In planning, it was sometimes called Heskin services.

-The demand for catering here was expected to be low, and consideration was given to having it open and selling fuel only, but this was thought to be too big a risk with the amount of Blackpool traffic expected.
+The demand for catering here was expected to be low, and consideration was given to having it open and selling fuel only, but this was thought to be too big a risk with possible high levels traffic heading for Blackpool.

 The minimum spend allowed in the plans was £100,000.
 Designs were encouraged to have restaurants on bridges which was regarded by the inspectors as an efficient and impressive design.

 As was the case with many of their bids, Airborne Catering Ltd produced a poor design, poor catering proposals but a suspiciously promising financial offer.
 This design had everything on the bridge.

 What was interesting was that this was the fifth service area Airborne had bid for, and each bid was bigger than the previous one.
 They had still failed to prove they were a financially stable business but continued to promise more.
 They were again pulled up for their lack of attention to detail.

 They would have used a brand name if they had won.

 Kenning Motor Group